ydkhatri/UnifiedLogReader/README.md

 MIT

-## Requirements
+## Requirements & Installation

 32-bit Python 2.7 and the following modules
 * lz4
 * biplist
 * ipaddress

-The modules can easily be installed using `pip install -r requirements.txt`
+UnifiedLogReader (and the dependencies) can be installed using `pip install unifiedlog lz4 biplist ipaddress`

+Do not download from here, unless you want the latest code.
+For development, if you only need the dependencies, use `pip install -r requirements.txt`

 ## Usage